howhardcanitbe-admin/docs/_posts/2022-11-04-Mac_Jekyll_and_github.md

 ## Overview

-Whilst setting up our channel and the linked services, we decided to create a supporting documentation site to capture project details.
-We followed posts from "Techno Tim" which we great but didnt quite work for us.
-Here we share what we found and what worked for us.
+Whilst setting up our YouTube channel [How Hard Can It Be](https://www.youtube.com/@howhardcanitbe-live) and the linked services, we decided to create a supporting documentation site to capture project details.
+We followed posts from [Techno Tim](https://youtu.be/F8iOU1ci19Q) which were great but didn't quite work for us.
+I recommend you follow and subscribe to to [Tim's channel](https://www.youtube.com/c/TechnoTimLive), he has some great content and clear details to get things working.

+ Here we share what we found and what worked for us:

 ## Our Setup